 If you want reliable backup power:

-- Transfer Switch: Safest, cleanest, and always permitted.
+- Transfer Switch: The safest and cleanest setup.
 Lets you pick which circuits get generator power.

-- Listed Interlock Kit: If your panel manufacturer offers one, this can be a budget-friendly option.
-It still requires a permit and inspection.
+- Listed Interlock Kit: If your panel manufacturer offers one, this can be a budget-friendly option, as long as it's a code-listed kit installed correctly.

 - Whole-Home Backup: Pairing a standby generator with an automatic transfer switch gives you seamless protection.